yifan9916/webpack5-react-iso/README.md

-# React SSR setup
+# Full Stack boilerplate

-An implementation of a universal React app setup for self-study.
+An example Docker/Node.js setup for a full stack React app (based on razzle and Next.js).

-razzle and Next.js were used as reference.

 ## How to run it locally